Waimahaka

 Waimahaka is a locality in the Southland region of New Zealand's South Island.
 It is situated in a rural area, inland from Toetoes Bay.
 Nearby settlements include Pine Bush and Titiroa to the northwest, Fortification and Te Peka to the east, Pukewao and Tokanui to the southwest, and Fortrose on the coast to the south.

+History

+The first Public Hall was opened in 1906 and demolished in 1972, and is now the site of the fire station.
+A second hall was opened in 1972, and it is currently operating.